All of our work is related to gathering, making sense of, and sharing your story.

 Leave your loved ones more than your stuff; leave them your life story and the ideas and values you hold most dear.
 We'll record your story so you can share it with the people who matter to you – through audio, video, the transcript of your interview, maybe even a written manifesto.

-Photo: Rosalee Grable waiting to visit Hart Island, New York City's potter's field, where her mother is buried.
+Photo: Rosalee Grable waiting to visit Hart Island, New York City's potter's field, where her mother was buried in 2014.
 From "Paying Respects," an oral history project about Hart Island by Leyla Vural.